 Applicants say that they come from Mogadishu in many of the cases we process.
 There was a period from autumn 2010 until autumn 2012 where persons from Mogadishu were granted protection on grounds of the security situation alone.
 After 2012, no one has been granted protection on grounds of the security situation in Mogadishu.

-There are regular reports from Mogadishu concerning suicide attacks and other attacks carried out by groups including al-Shabaab aimed at, among others, the authorities, armed forces from the African Union’s peacekeeping forces (AMISOM), representatives of aid organisations and journalists.
-The attacks are not aimed at civilians, although they do also affect civilians.
+In Mogadishu, there are regular reports of suicide attacks and assassinations carried out by, among others, al-Shabaab, targeting officials, soldiers from the African Union (ATMIS, formerly AMISOM), representatives from aid organizations, and journalists.
+The attacks are not directed at civilians, although civilians are also affected.

-Most other cases we consider are from applicants who say they come from other areas of southern Somalia than Mogadishu.
-We have consistently considered the security situation in these areas to be sufficiently stable to allow applicants to return there.
-Attacks also take place in other parts of southern Somalia, but to a lesser extent than in Mogadishu.
+Most other cases we consider are from applicants who say they come from parts of South Somalia other than Mogadishu.
+We have consistently assessed the security situation in these areas as stable enough for applicants to return.
+Attacks and assassinations also occur in other parts of South Somalia, but to a lesser extent than in Mogadishu.

-We consider few cases where applicants say they come from Somaliland and Puntland.
-We believe that the security situation in these areas of Somalia has been stable and good since the 1990s, and, therefore, no one has a right to protection on these grounds.
+We consider few cases where the applicants say they are from Somaliland and Puntland.
+In these areas of Somalia, we believe that the security situation has been stable and good since the 1990s, and therefore no one is entitled to protection on that basis.

 Since Somalis live in all of Somalia’s neighbouring countries, identity is important.
 We need to know if the applicants come from Somalia or if they are Somalis from one of the neighbouring countries.
 As a starting point, we base our assessment on the applicants' own statements about who they are, where they come from, and which clan they belong to.